Isopolito/Ganchos/README.md

 * Get UI developed so that it can provide an easy and intuitive way to manage this.
 Ideally you could generate plugin templates from the UI so that the process of creating and using plugins for the first time is intuitive and self-documenting.
 * Make work on other operating systems.
 Currently only tested on Linux.
 * Build in the ability to chain multiple plugins together.
 A crude version of this can be implemented via delay configuration, but it's not a robust solution.
+* Continue to add logic for detecting events.
+Key presses, more advanced networking, etc.

 ## Contributing